 Determination of the ways the pollutants reach the target organism and their duration of exposure are among the most important steps to overcome the health problems caused by pollutants.
 The food chain is the most important pathway for heavy metals in their exposure to the humans (Li et al., 2006).
 In this study, DIM values were calculated for adults and children (Figure 3).
-For the studied vegetables, Figure 3 clearly indicates that all heavy metals, except for Fe, had the highest daily intake amounts contaminated waters are very high, and these findings are in agreement with the present for irrigation.
+For the studied vegetables, Figure 3 clearly indicates that all heavy metals, except for Fe, had the highest daily intake amounts when wastewater and river water were used for irrigation.

-study (Chopra and Pathak, 2015; Khan et al., 2015).
+Several studies emphasize that DIM values of vegetables irrigated with heavy metal contaminated waters are very high, and these findings are in agreement with the present study (Chopra and Pathak, 2015; Khan et al., 2015).
 However, according to the guidelines of WHO (WHO, 2002), the DIM for Cu, Zn, Fe, Pb and Ni is 0.01, 0.025, 0.05, 0.005, 0.002, respectively, thus, in this study, DIM values are risk-free.